kbaseattic/design_docs/data/ProteinInfo.md

 ##Data
 * Uses the MicrobesOnline MySQL database
-* Central Store data are used, through the CDMI API
+* Does not use Central Store data directly, but depends on the CDMI API (see below)
 * Does not use Workspace
 * Does not use Shock